elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture08_internal_interrupts.md

 </div>

 ## The Programmable Fast Interrupt Controller (PFIC)
 The module in the processor core on our microcontroller that collects all exceptions is called the *Programmable Fast Interrupt Controller* (PFIC).
+We will discuss this in more detail in the next lecture bit will quickly introduce it here.
+Anything that *can* interrupt the processor is connected to this module, and all the possible interrupt sources are ordered and listed in the [Vector Table](vector_table.html) in the QuickGuide.

+Whenever something wants to interrupt the processor, it will tell the PFIC and the PFIC will check if that interrupt is enabled, if there is another interrupt running at the moment and whether that interrupt should be interrupted or if the current interrupt should be queued.

 <center>
 <img src= "../images/pfic.png" width=70%>
 </center>

-{{python quickguide-generator/main.py overview-table PFIC}}
+For this lecture, all we need to do to the PFIC is to *enable* interrupts from the SysTick timer, so let us look at a single set of registers:

-{{python quickguide-generator/main.py register-details PFIC .*}}
+{{python quickguide-generator/main.py overview-table PFIC IENR*}}

+These are the *Interupt Enable* registers and they contain one bit for each possible interrupt source (104 bits all together).
+The first register, `IENR1`, contains the bits corresponding to the first 32 interrupts in the [vector table](vector_table.html), the next register, `IENR2`, correspond to interrupts [32-63], and so on.

 # How to write a program with interrupts
 We will explore why and how we program with interrupts using a simple example.
 Let's say we are employed by a Fridge company, and they want a prototype program from us.
 When the fridge door has been left open for too long they want a microcontroller to play a loud and annoying note, while at the same time displaying the current temperature on a 7-segment display.